RasmusRPaulsen/OutlierDetectionChallenge2024/README.md

 # Outlier Detection Challenge 2024
 Outlier detection challenge 2024 - a DTU Compute summer school challenge

 This challenge is made in conjunction with the [Ph.
 D. Summer school on biomedical image analysis – from acquisition to fairness and bias](https://biomed.compute.dtu.dk/).
-The Ph.
-D. summer school specific information can be found TBD.

 The goal of this challenge is to develop and evaluate algorithms for outlier detection.
 In this challenge, outlier detection (sometimes called novelty detection) is to detect samples that are not considered *normal*.